-The results shall derive from the identity and natural /cultural heritage, ensuring that it is utilised, packaged, connected in a smart and sustainable way and at the same time preserved and visible on the market
+The results that are to be delivered shall derive from the identity and natural /cultural heritage, ensuring that it is preserved, utilised, packaged, connected and at the same time competitive and visible on the market as a sustainable tourism destination or product.

-As a result, the border area will preserve some of its most important cultural and natural heritage sites but will also increase their quality, sustainability and attractiveness.
-Through different cooperative structures, heritage sites shall integrate tourism and other actors into distinctive sustainable tourism products and/or CB destinations.
-This shall lead to increased visits, a higher quality of visitor experience and long term sustainability of the heritage sites.
-In this way and by increasing the awareness and capacities of small businesses and heritage management, the concept of 'active preservation' shall be introduced in living environment.
+As a result, the border area will not only preserve some of its most important cultural and natural heritage sites, but will also increase their quality, sustainability and attractiveness.
+Through different cooperative structures, heritage sites shall integrate tourism and tourism-related actors across the border area to establish a set of distinctive products/services and/or cross-border destinations that will be recognisable on international markets.
+This shall lead to increased visits of the heritage sites and a higher quality of visitor experience.
+In this way and by increasing the capacities of existing and potential small businesses and heritage management, the economic potential of cultural and natural heritage shall be seized.